Best image size for websites in 2025

 Image compression

-When an image is compressed, similar pixels that make up the image are grouped and condensed using an image compression software like TinyIMG image compressor.
-Keeping the image file size to the minimum aids in increasing the loading time of the website.
+Image compression is the process of reducing the file size without changing image dimensions.
+When an image is compressed, similar pixels that make up the image are grouped and condensed using software like the TinyIMG image compressor.
+Any hidden metadata, like camera details, is also removed.

 Image SEO optimization